urartian/loopback4-odata/README.md

 } satisfies ODataConfig);
 ```

+Spreading the current config ensures sensitive settings such as `tokenSecret` remain intact unless you explicitly replace them.

 - `basePath`: Externally visible service root.
 All OData routes are served under this path (via middleware rewrite) while internal routes remain at `/odata`.
 Response metadata (`@odata.context`) uses this value.
 - `maxTop`: Caps `$top` for collection reads.
 The server may return fewer results than requested per OData v4.
 In strict mode, requests with `$top` above the cap return 400; otherwise the value is clamped to the maximum.
 - `maxSkip`: Maximum allowed `$skip`.
 When strict mode is disabled, requests above the cap are clamped; with strict mode enabled they return `400 Bad Request`.
 - `pageSize`: Default number of records per page for server-driven paging.
-The service always returns at most this many entities and emits an `@odata.nextLink` with a human-readable `$skiptoken` so clients can resume the feed.
+The service always returns at most this many entities and emits an `@odata.nextLink` with a signed `$skiptoken` so clients can resume the feed.
 - `enableDelta`: When `true`, collection responses include `@odata.deltaLink` so clients can poll only the rows that changed since the last snapshot.
+- `tokenSecret`: Required secret used to sign `$skiptoken` / `$deltatoken` payloads.
+Requests fail with `500` until a non-empty secret is configured.
+Inject it via environment variables or a vault-backed binding.
+- `skipTokenTtl`: Lifetime (in seconds) for issued `$skiptoken` links.
+Defaults to `900` (15 minutes).
+Expired tokens return `400 Invalid $skiptoken`.
+- `deltaTokenTtl`: Optional lifetime (seconds) for `$deltatoken` links.
+When omitted, delta tokens remain valid until you rotate the secret or prune their backing store.
+- `allowLegacyUnsignedTokens`: Set to `true` only while migrating from the unsigned (v1/v2) token format.
+New deployments should leave this `false` to reject tampered tokens outright.
 - `documentInOpenApiDefault`: Controls whether generated OData routes appear in the published OpenAPI spec.
 The default `'auto'` policy documents entity sets that are also decorated with LoopBack's `@model()` and hides OData-only models.
 Set to `true` to publish every generated controller or `false` to hide everything unless a model opts in via `@odataModel({documentInOpenApi: true})`.
 - `removeUndocumentedFromSpec`: When `true` (default), routes tagged with `x-visibility: 'undocumented'` are removed before `/openapi.json` is served.
 Set to `false` to keep them in the document; the spec enhancer retags them as `x-visibility: 'internal'` so tooling can filter them out.
 - `maxApplyResultSize`: Maximum number of rows the server will process in-memory when executing `$apply` fallbacks (default: `2000`).
 Requests that exceed the limit are rejected with `400 Bad Request`.